 All businesses that produce a profitable income are subject to paying federal taxes.

-Sales tax is a tax that is applied to the sale of products or services.
+Sales tax is a tax applied to the sale of products or services.
 It is typically collected by the seller whenever you complete a purchase and is based on a percentage of the sale price.
 The amount varies depending on location and product type.

 Yes, if they are deemed as "ordinary and necessary" for the purpose of operating your business you can deduct them.
 You'll just need to provide documentation of the expense and the amount spent.